ashleychea/ashleychea/README.md

 # Who's Ashley and What's She Creating? 👩🏿‍💻

-Hey y'all 👋🏿, I just wanted to start off by saying THANK YOU for coming along this journey with me as I document my journey to becoming an AI Engineer with a focus in Cybersecurity & Cloud Integration all while coming from a Software Engineering background.
+Hey y'all 👋🏿, I just wanted to start off by saying THANK YOU for coming along this journey with me as I document my journey to becoming an AI Engineer with a focus in Cybersecurity & Cloud Integration; coming from a Software Engineering background & currently working in Data Privacy.
 If I didn't mention before, my name is Ashley and I am from the "oh so sweet and peachy" state of Georgia 🍑 but currently reside in the Lone Star State of Texas 🤠.
-I hold a Bachelor of Science degree in Computer Science and currently completing my Master of Science in Cybersecurity.
+I hold a Bachelor of Science degree in Computer Science and  Master of Science in Cybersecurity; I'll be starting my Master of Science in Artificial Intelligence in January 2025.
 I share an undeniable passion for Cybersecurity (Data Privacy), Aritficial Intelligence + Cloud, and Education.

 I will be using this platform to show case projects I am currently building and/or contributing to in various languages (Python mostly; with occasionaly contributions from Java & SQL), case studies I have spent time reviewing/analyzing for data purposes, and anything else I feel will better showcase who I am and what I represent.
 Welcome again and I hope you all enjoy this journey alongside me.

-Skills 🔗: Python • SQL • PowerShell • Bash • Splunk • AWS • Kali Linux • Docker • Ansible • Kubernetes • Java • C++
+Skills 🔗: Python • SQL • PowerShell • Bash • AWS • Kali Linux • Docker • Ansible • Kubernetes • Java

 ***Things I'm currently learning***:
 - Spanish (to become a fluent speaker & writer)